 Cusco Cathedral Mass Times: 7 am – 9 am

-You can spend an entire day browsing through the huge market’s colorful stalls where they sell absolutely everything.
+You can spend an entire day browsing through the colorful stalls where they sell absolutely everything.
 I was especially intrigued by all the spices, candles, and various instruments used for spiritual healing.
 It’s fascinating.

 Fruits and veggies stalls were the nicest, giving so much color to the entire scene.